-KP Projects is proud to present Greg “Craola” Simkins’ 6th solo show with the gallery: No Strings.
+KP Projects is proud to present Greg “CRAOLA” Simkins’ 8th solo show with the gallery: Let The Outside In.

 In 1999 Simkins received his Bachelor’s Degree in Studio Art from California State University of Long Beach, and in 2005, after some time working as an illustrator, Simkins pursued his desire to paint full time.
-He has since been featured in numerous group and sold out solo exhibitions.
-His art is featured in everything from clothing to video games and toys.
-His client/collaboration list includes, among others, Disney, Mattel, Juxtapoz, Logitech, Vans, Converse, Electronic Arts (EA), Pearl Jam, Foo Fighters, Linkin Park, Blink-182, Upper Playground, To Die For Clothing, and Dark Horse.
-Simkins’ artwork currently appears in galleries throughout the world.
+In 2016, he released the acclaimed animated short “I’m Scared: The Movie Simkins’ artwork currently appears in galleries and private collections throughout the world.